What Are the English Pronouns? The Ultimate Guide to Master Them All

 They look identical to the reflexive pronouns, but they are used differently.

-While reflexive pronouns refer to a subject performing an action on itself, intensive pronouns refer to a subject that is not doing anything on itself.
+While reflexive pronouns refer to a subject performing an action on itself, intensive pronouns refer to a subject that is not doing anything to itself.
 We just want to emphasize the subject of the sentence:

 I did it myself.
 (I did it on my own, no one helped me.)